 On August 11, 2007, the Company granted options under the Plan to purchase up to 333,333 common shares to a non-employee consultant, with an exercise price of US\$0.0001 per share, and options to purchase up to 343,788 common shares to the employees of the Group's equity investee, Jiantou Xinyuan, with exercise prices ranging from US\$0.0001 to US\$2.50.
 These options have vesting periods based on length of service ranging from 40 to 60 months and will expire no later than August 10, 2017.
 In addition, the Company granted options under the 2007 Plan to purchase up to 52,004 common shares to employees of Jiantou Xinyuan.
 These options have a vesting period based on length of service of 36 months and will expire no later than November 5, 2017.
 All other terms of these awards are the same as the employee awards.
-These awards are accounted for under EITF 96-18 "Accounting for Equity Instruments That Are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling, Goods or Services", as codified in ASC 505-50, "Equity-Based Payments to Non-employees" ("ASC 505-50") and the cost will be measured at the date that the services are complete.
+These awards are accounted for under ASC 505-50, "Equity-Based Payments to Non-employees" ("ASC 505-50") and the cost will be measured at the date that the services are complete.